Working with Docker Containers from the command line

 Terminal output of docker container ls -a command showing stopped containers with Exited status

-And you can remove it using docker container rm:
+A stopped container still exists on disk, with its filesystem intact.
+You can remove it using docker container rm:

 docker container rm <ID>